-- i) statutory tax-free mergers; - ii) statutory tax-free divisive reorganizations, and - iii) sales or transfers within an economic group.
-In these cases, and provided that a number of statutory requirements are complied with (view 1.1.8 "Tax Free Reorganizations") the tax attributes of the target company are transferable to the surviving or resulting corporation.
+i) statutory tax-free mergers;

+ii) statutory tax-free divisive reorganizations, and

+iii) sales or transfers within an economic group.
+In these cases, and provided that a number of statuto this regime will pay a special tax (at rates of 5 percent to 15 percent, depending on the goods involved), which is not deductible from income tax.

+6 These provisions will be in force for tax periods beginning on or after January 1, 2018.
+With respect to the first, second and third fiscal years after their effective date, this procedure will be applicable in case the variation of the Public Price Index, calculated from beginning and until the closing of each one of those exercises, exceeds 55%, 30% and 15% for the first, second and third years of application, respectively. tory requirements are complied with (view 1.1.8 "Tax Free Reorganizations") the tax attributes of the target company are transferable to the surviving or resulting corporation.